7th Infantry Division (South Korea): History

-After the Chinese intervention and attacks in November 1950, the U.S. 2d Infantry Division, the Turkish Brigade, and the ROK 6th, 7th, and 8th Infantry Divisions suffered substantial loss that they needed extensive rest and refitting to recover combat effectiveness.
-After recovery, The 7th Division took part of the operation as II Corps's command such as the Retaking of Hwacheon and the Battle of Gumsung.
+After the Chinese intervention and attacks in November 1950, the U.S. 2nd Infantry Division, the Turkish Brigade, and the ROK 6th, 7th, and 8th Infantry Divisions suffered substantial loss that they needed extensive rest and refitting to recover combat effectiveness.
+After recovery, the 7th Division took part in the operation as II Corps's command such as the Retaking of Hwacheon and the Battle of Gumsung.